 It's not too late for retirement plan professionals and educators to help participants understand how to respond to market volatility and how to weigh the pros and cons of taking loans and withdrawals from a retirement plan.
 That's not to say that people shouldn't take advantage of CARES Act provisions—and other potential help that may come from Congress—as the eased rules may be a lifeline for many.
 But plan professionals should make sure that anyone taking action is doing so with a full understanding of the implications.

-All data, unless otherwise indicated, is John Hancock’s internal data as of April 30, 2020.
+All data, unless otherwise indicated, is John Hancock’s internal data, as of 4/30/20.

 1 Fund categories were defined as target-date fund, stable value/income, growth and income, equity, asset allocation, and other.
 A participant in more than two fund categories was labeled diversified.
 A participant who changed from more than two fund categories to greater than two other categories or to asset allocation alone was labeled as having rediversified.